 Status Status Indicator Description Ready 0 Indicates that the serial/lot is available for you to perform the operation.
-Clocked on by you 8 Indicates that the serial/lot is currently clocked on only by you for the operation.
-Clocked on by another user 8 Indicates that the serial/lot is currently clocked on by another user for the operation, but is not clocked on by you.
-Clocked on by other users 윤 Indicates that the serial/lot is currently clocked on by multiple users for the operation, but is not clocked on by you.
-Clocked on by you and other users 쓤 Indicates that the serial/lot is currently clocked on by you and other users for the operation.
-Clocked on by other users in the past 2 Indicates that work for the serial/ lot has begun, but the serial/lot is currently not clocked on for the operation.
-On hold Indicates that the operation is in the On Hold status.
-This status indicator appears when a defect has been created for the serial/lot for the operation.
-After the defect is closed, the status of the operation is modified to the original status and the operation appears in the Open page.
+Clocked on by you گ Indicates that the serial/lot is cur- rently clocked on only by you for the operation.
+Clocked on by another user گ Indicates that the serial/lot is currently clocked on by another user for the operation, but is not clocked on by you.
+Clocked on by other users 88 Indicates that the serial/lot is currently clocked on by multiple users for the operation, but is not clocked on by you.
+Clocked on by you and other users 88 Indicates that the serial/lot is cur- rently clocked on by you and oth- er users for the operation.
+Clocked on by other users in the past 0 Indicates that work for the se- rial/lot has begun, but the seri- al/lot is currently not clocked on for the operation.

-Status Status Indicator Description Complete Indicates that the operation is in the Complete status.
-This status indicator appears when an operation, the quality variables associated with the operation, and the mandatory BOM items associated with the operation are completed for the serial/lot.
+Status Status Indicator Description On hold Indicates that the operation is in the On Hold status.
+This sta- tus indicator appears when a de- fect has been created for the ser- ial/lot for the operation.
+After the defect is closed, the status of the operation is modified to the orig- inal status and the operation ap- pears in the Open page.
+Complete Indicates that the operation is in the Complete status.
+This status indicator appears when an opera- tion, the quality variables associ- ated with the operation, and the mandatory BOM items associat- ed with the operation are com- pleted for the serial/lot.
 Note: Defining quality variables and BOM items for an operation are optional.
-However, if they are defined, they must be completed for all the serials/lots in the operation.
-Skipped 品 Indicates that the operation is in the Skipped status.
+However, if they are de- fined, they must be com- pleted for all the seri- als/lots in the operation.
+Skipped Indicates that the operation is in the Skipped status.
+Excluded 급 Indicates that the operation is ex- cluded from a mutually exclusive operations set.